ssbc/ssb-meta-feeds-spec/README.md

 const mf_key = ssbKeys.generate("ed25519", mf_seed)
 ```

+Note we use 'metafeed' here in the info.
+As the top meta feed is
+special we use that string, for all other derived feeds the nonce from
+the message where it is added to the meta feed is used.

 We then encrypt the seed as a private message to the main feed.

 ```